eclipse-themes/Eclipse-Themes/README.md

 All Eclipse Midnight themes are organized in the [`apps`](https://github.com/eclipse-themes/Eclipse-Themes/tree/main/apps) directory, with each application having its own subdirectory.

-## 📝 License

-Eclipse Midnight is licensed under the MIT License.
-See [LICENSE](LICENSE.md) for more information.

 ## Fira Code Font
 - License: SIL Open Font License 1.1